 The Wine- Croatia enjoys such a unique landscape and terroir for wine growing, especially here, in Dalmatia.
 If you’re looking for a classy, yet authentic gift, you can’t go wrong with the Croatian wines since they belong to some of the best wines in the world.

-Konavle earrings (Verižice) They were originally worn as part of the traditional Konavle folk costume, but today they are basically a fashion statement (even Queen Rania of Jordan wears them!)
+Konavle earrings & Dubrovnik’s traditional jewelery (Verižice) They were originally worn as part of the traditional Konavle folk costume, but today they are basically a fashion statement (even Queen Rania of Jordan wears them!)
 These simple gold rings can be decorated with gems, coral, enamel or small metal particles.
 Konavle earrings can be found in many jewellery shops in Dubrovnik.
+One of Croatia’s most popular souvenirs is called botun.
+It’s a beautiful piece of jewellery, it’s wearable and it will be a perfect reminder of your vacation in Croatia.
+It’s usually made in gold and silver, and we are sure that anyone that loves a mixture of tradition and ellegance will find it absolutely beautiful.
+Find it in the Old city.